AllTheBacteria/Phylign/README.md

 scale, is [**phylogenetic compression**](https://brinda.eu/mof) ([paper](https://doi.org/10.1101/2023.04.15.536996)) - a technique based on using estimated evolutionary history to guide compression and search of large genome collections using existing algorithms and data structures.

-In short, input data are reorganized according to the topology of the estimated phylogenies, which makes data highly locally compressible even using basic techniques.
+In short, input data are batched and reordered according to the topology of the estimated phylogenies, which makes data highly locally compressible even using basic techniques.
 Existing software packages for compression, indexing, and search
 - in this case [XZ](https://tukaani.org/xz/),
 [COBS](https://github.com/iqbal-lab-org/cobs), and
 [Minimap2](https://github.com/lh3/minimap2) - are then used as low-level tools.
-The resulting performance gains come from a wide range of benefits of phylogenetic compression, including easy parallelization, small memory requirements, small database size, better memory locality, and better branch prediction.

 For more information about phylogenetic compression and the implementation details of Phylign, see the [corresponding